-In terms of an activity trackers, Polar also takes a similar approach as the coaching aspect, rather than simply giving moving reminders, (which do come through vibration nudges) Polar again comes to the fore with the human touch with regard to activity goals.
+Regarding activity trackers, Polar also takes a similar approach as the coaching aspect, rather than simply giving moving reminders, (which do come through vibration nudges) Polar again comes to the fore with the human touch about activity goals.
 At the setup of the device, you can select which goal, 1-3 you want, and rather than base your choice on an arbitrary number of 10,000 steps, plus there is a little description of suggestions as to ways you could complete your activity goal that day

 As mentioned the accelerometer is also used to monitor sleep.
-I’ll be honest, currently the sleeping feedback is pretty rudimentary, and just tells you i) how long your slept, and ii) how much you have in the way of interrupts.
+I’ll be honest.
+Currently, the sleeping feedback is pretty rudimentary, and just tells you i) how long you slept, and ii) how much you have in the way of interrupts.